Konami33/kubernetes-for-beginners/deploy-scaling.md

 ![alt](gethpa2.png)

-here we can see the CPU usage which is `<unknown>` before defining the resouce requirements of the pod definition.
+Here, we can see the CPU usage which is `<unknown>` before defining the resource requirements of the pod definition.